fgoujeon/maki/README.md

     struct is_long_push
     {
         /*
-        Whenever an SM checks a guard, it calls the check() function of that guard.
-It tries to do so using the following statements, in that order, until it finds a valid one:
+        Whenever a state machine checks a guard, it calls the check() function of that guard.
+It tries to do so using the following statements, in that order, until it finds a valid one: guard.check(source_state, event, target_state);
-            guard.check(start_state, event, target_state);
             guard.check(event);
             guard.check();
         If no valid statement is found, a build error occurs.